NLog/NLog.MailKit/README.md

 Alternative Mail target for [NLog](https://github.com/nlog/nlog) using [MailKit](https://github.com/jstedfast/MailKit).
 Compatible with .NET standard 2+

-Including this package will replace the original mail target and has the same options as the original mail target, see [docs of the original mailTarget](https://github.com/NLog/NLog/wiki/Mail-Target)
+Including this package will replace the original mail target and has the same options as the original mail target, see [docs of the original mailTarget](https://github.com/NLog/NLog/wiki/Mail-Target).

-Currently not implemented:

-- NTLM auth
+But Mailkit does not yet support `SmtpAuthentication = NTLM`.

 This library is integration tested with the [SmtpServer NuGet package](https://www.nuget.org/packages/SmtpServer/)

 ### How to use